Don't see your question?

 6. How do swim lessons work?

 Swimming is a vital part of every J Camp experience!
-All campers in Barney Goodman and Sports Camp who are entering 1st-4th grade will receive swimming lessons from Red Cross Certified Water Safety Instructors.
-1st & 2nd graders, receive lessons four mornings a week and 3rd & 4th graders, two mornings a week, weather permitting.
+All Campers in Barney Goodman and Sports Camp who are entering 1st through 4th grade will receive swimming lessons from Red Cross Certified Water Safety Instructors.
+First and second graders receive lessons four mornings a week and third and fourth graders swim two mornings a week, weather permitting.

 Instructors test for swim abilities at the first lesson each week, and campers are then sorted according to Red Cross swim level.
 Swim groups are 8 - 10 campers per Instructor and lessons last 25 minutes.
 One counselor sits by each swim group to assist in and out of the water as needed.
 When there is swim progress, parents receive a report of their camper’s swim progress.

 All J Camps are open to boys and girls equally!
-Sports Camp is for campers who enjoy lots of different sports activities!
+Sports Camp is for Campers who enjoy lots of different sports activities!
 At times, boys and girls will work separately on skills.
-Boys and girls in Sports Camp are having a blast!
-Caring and well-trained counselors are careful to make sure all campers feel welcome.
+Caring and well-trained counselors are careful to make sure all Campers feel welcome.

 8. I am not sure what Camp is best for my child?

-For more information on any of our camps or to have a conversation about the best choice for your child, please feel free to call DD Gass, 913-327-8079, or email, [email protected]
+For more information on any of our Camps or to have a conversation about the best choice for your child, please feel free to call DD Gass, (913) 327-8079 or via e-mail.

 9. If my child comes to three or four weeks of Barney Goodman, will they do the same things each week?

 Each week is full of unique activities, projects, and special events designed to provide a summer full of fun!
-Over half our Barney Goodman kids attend all summer long, and we attribute that to creative staff, great friendships, a variety of exciting activities, and great fun had by all!
+More than half of our Barney Goodman kids attend all summer long, and we attribute that to creative staff, great friendships, a variety of exciting activities, and great fun had by all!

 CampDoc.com is a comprehensive online health management system that allows us to store your child’s health information securely online and keep it current for use for J youth programs.
 Once you complete your CampDoc form, you will only need to update the information for future Camp seasons, CDC school years, and after-school program enrollment.
 It allows us to access your child’s information more quickly, clearly, and, if necessary, remotely from field trip locations.
-If your child is sick, or needs medical attention, they will be taken to the Camp Health Care Supervisor.
+If your child is sick or needs medical attention, they will be taken to the Camp Health Care Supervisor.
+All information in the health records is kept confidential and health details shared with staff only when necessary for proper care and safety.

 For more details on CampDoc.com visit their website!